Top 2 Lumber Stocks to Invest in the Timber Industry

 Weyerhaeuser is one of the largest forest product companies in the world.
 It owns more than 11 million acres of timberland in the U.S. It also manages millions of acres under long-term licenses in Canada.

 To achieve this scale, Weyerhaeuser merged with Plum Creek back in 2016.
 The company has grown through acquisitions and organic efforts.
-And this has helped it create economies of scale.
+And this helped it create economies of scale.

-Geographically, its timberland is also spread out.
+Geographically, its timberland is spread out.
 This diversification helps mitigate losses from localized forest damage.
 Weyerhaeuser also has a solid balance sheet and cash flows…

 The company has over $2 billion in cash and cash equivalents.
 This easily gives it the ability to meet its debt payments.
-On top of that, its revenue reached $10.2 billion in 2021.
+On top of that, its annual revenue reached $10.2 billion in 2021.
 That’s up 35% from the previous year of $7.53 billion.
 This makes sense with the increase in lumber prices.

 As mentioned, both companies on this lumber stocks list also pay dividends.
-Weyerhaeuser cut its dividend a few years ago but it still comes in close to a 2% yield today.
-There was a lot of economic uncertainty.
-But the company is doing well and will likely push the dividend higher in the years ahead.
+Weyerhaeuser cut its dividend a few years ago but it still comes in at to a 2.4% yield today.
+There is still a lot of economic uncertainty.
+But this timber stock is doing well and will likely push the dividend higher in the years ahead.

 Rayonier (NYSE: RYN)

 Rayonier isn’t as big as Weyerhaeuser, but it’s still well diversified.
 This company owns or leases more than 2 million acres of timberland in the U.S. It also manages more than 400,000 acres in New Zealand, making this an excellent timber stock for international exposure.

 Rayonier has also been growing through organic efforts and acquisitions.
 Since 2014, the company has acquired more than $800 million worth of timberland.
 This has helped the company increase sales and profits over the years.